rajendramishra18/machine_learning_basics_tutorial/README.md

 This means we have learned representation for Search class.

 #### Note : We are dealing only with w and y.
 Our aim is what combination of w will give us y.
-So basically we are establishing relation only between
+So basically we are establishing relation only betweenw and y.
-w and y.
 And more so, y is dependent on w.
 Vector w is unknown and y is known.
 We are trying to know vector w from x and y. x only facilitates in learning w.
 So whenever we say our function is Linear or Non-Linear, it should be Linear/Non-Linear in w.
 Or in other words, y is lineraly/non-lineraly dependent on w.